emoulson/emoulson.github.io/_posts/2017-09-16-whos-hot-in-this-bar.md

 Personally, I would probably only ever use it to take presumably hilarious selfies with my cat, but I think my girlfriend's mother will get a whole heck of a lot of use out of the industrial feature.
 Which brings me to my suggestion:

-**If you have a phone that can take thermal images, you have free license to walk into a bar (or other establishment) and make the pun "so, who's the hottest person in here?"**
+**If you have a phone that can take thermal images, you have free license to walk into a bar (or other establishment) and make terrible puns, like...**

+> ## "So, who's the hottest person in here?"